Unit description and Key Contacts

 - An Associate Nurse Unit Manager (ANUM), who works very closely with the consultant in running the unit and managing workloads and capacity, oversees each shift.

-- Generally a total of five registrars are on the roster at any one time, and usually are a mix of ED, ICU, Anaesthetic and Physician trainees of varying seniority and ICU experience.
+- Generally a total of six registrars are on the roster at any one time, and usually are a mix of ED, ICU, Anaesthetic and Physician trainees of varying seniority and ICU experience.

 - Small group of senior allied health staff who are worth getting to know early.
-The key ones are the physiotherapist (Elia), dietitian (Lauren), pharmacist (Arun) and social worker (Bec).
+The key ones are the physiotherapist (Elia Andrews), dietitian (Lauren Ballantyne), pharmacist (Mel) and social worker (Bec).